Why is this important?

-If you need to find out the landlord’s identity because of an emergency, such as a burst pipe, it may be quicker to inform the local authority as it has special powers to enter and carry out emergency repairs.
+If you need to find out the landlord’s identity because of an emergency, such as a burst pipe, it may be quicker to inform the local authority because it has special powers to enter and carry out emergency repairs.
 It can then take steps to find out who the landlord is to recover its costs.

 The landlord’s rights of entry

 A landlord has a right to reasonable access to carry out repairs.
-S/he also has a right to enter the property to inspect the state of repair, provided s/he gives you at least 24 hours’ written notice.
+The landlord also has a right to enter the property to inspect the state of repair, provided you are given at least 24 hours written notice.